assets/img/logo.svg

 • Server not running or unreachable

-The error message will provide specific details about the failure.
+The error message will provide, if possible, specific details about the problem.